 Even more.
 Our modern environment is full of a wide spectrum of electromagnetic radiation from computers, mobile phones & masts, radio & TV broadcasts, WiFi, power lines, domestic wiring, and other electrical appliances.
 This electromagnetic radiation induces voltages in our bodies, disrupting the trillions of subtle electrical communications which are a vital part of the function of our body’s systems.
 Because we also have our own electricity and our frequency, and altering them will eventually alter our body.

 Grounding can be done simply by going outside and placing your bare feet or hands on some grass or earth, or to immerse yourself in a body of conductive water such as the sea or a mineral-rich lake.

-If you cannot do this, than we can buy conductive products that are available on the market, such as earthing half sheet with grounding connection cord, mats, body bands and patches.
+If you cannot do this, than we can buy conductive products that are available on the market, such as these found on Amazon: earthing half sheet with grounding connection cord, mats, body bands and patches.

 6. Limit exposure to radiations

 Radiations from around us are a quiet fire that burns without a sound.
 It’s not like being in a microwave oven, but the effects on a long run are becoming more and more obvious.
 Try to turn on your Wi-Fi when not in use, use headphones and don’t keep your phone next to you when sleeping, use some protections for smart meters, or other EMF shields (But beware of scams, as there are incredibly many).

 Science confirmed that most of our diseases come from stress.
 We always hear: avoid stress!
 What they don’t tell you is how to do this.

 It seems that it comes down to reaching a general level of balance and calm which can help you stay in control when critical moments show up.
 Meditation, yoga, music therapy – these are some suggestions.
 It is hard to be in control of your nerves, anxiety, fears, frustrations… Conquering them and remaining cool takes a lot of energy and a deep understanding of life.